lucystevens/Proton/README.md

 		SomeObject so = new SomeObject();
 		injector.injectDependencies(so);

 ### Defining dependencies

 Dependencies must be defined prior to them being injected into objects.
 This is done by annotating them using `@Dependency` with an `InstanceType` denoting whether only a single instance of the dependency should exist, or whether a new one should be created every time it needs to be injected.
 Dependencies are mapped for not only their concrete class, but also their superclasses and any interfaces they implement.

+### Defining third-party dependency configuration

+For dependencies from third party sources, that you can't simply annotate with `@Dependency`, classes annotated with `@Configuration` should be defined.
+Each method in each of these classes should represent the code to be called when injecting an instance of the dependency in question.
+The code below, for example, would register dependencies for the `Integer`, `List`, and `String` classes;

+	@Configuration
+	public class Config {

+		Integer integerDependency(){
+			return 3;
+		}

+		List<String> defaultList(){
+			List<String> list = new ArrayList<>();
+			list.add("first entry");
+			return list;
+		}

+		String complexDep(DependencyWithDependencies d){
+			return "The integer dependency is " + d.getInteger();
+		}

+	}

+As can be seen above, these methods can receive other dependencies as params if necessary, and precautions should be taken to avoid circular dependencies.

 #### Retrieving dependencies